ashnaanil/CourseProject_model_behaviour/README.md

 For any individual seeking a specific event or type of event near them, our application could be used to find a list of the most relevant events from multiple sources (i.e. Eventbrite and Twitter)

 # 2. How the software is implemented
+The functionality of our application is primarily implemented in the following 2 files:
+1. preprocess.py
+2. streamlit_app_cs410.py